-Digital signage software is essentially the brain of your signage network–the control system for the content playing on digital signage screens.
-It allows you to manage and deploy content to a network of displays.
-Content can include specials or promotions, businesses announcements, company events, social media, weather, news, traffic, and a countless number of other integrations.
+Digital signage software is essentially the brain of your digital signage network — the control system for the content playing on digital signage screens.
+It is the central platform for building and deploying content as well as remotely managing a network of digital signs, touchscreen displays, video walls and interactive kiosks.

 Establish a Strategy